Mounting and accessing physical disks from WSL2 using wsl –mount

 sudo resize2fs /dev/sdb 2048000M

-After this, the ext4.vhdx will now have the new size and df -h will reflect more available space.
+After this, the ext4.vhdx file will have the new size and df -h will reflect more available space.

 Troubleshooting common problems with wsl –mount

-Another case is booting the distro in read-only mode After a power outage, you'll see the message "An error occurred mounting the distribution disk; it was mounted read-only as a fallback," and you won't be able to write to it.
-To fix this, run the following command from PowerShell as administrator:
+Another scenario is booting the distribution in read-only mode after a power outage: you'll see the message "An error occurred mounting the distribution disk; it was mounted read-only as a fallback" and you won't be able to write to it.
+To fix this, do the following from PowerShell as administrator:

 wsl.exe --mount <path-to-ext4.vhdx> --vhd --bare